wit-exhibition/exhibition/README.md

 A group of students from the [HTW Berlin](https://fiw.htw-berlin.de/) build this exhibition to explore possibilities in VR and in-browser 3D to tell stories about the life, work, struggles and successes of these women and non-binary people.

 ## How to contribute?
 The project is open source.
 But this is not the development repository.
-Head over to [wit-exhibtion](https://github.com/wit-exhibition/exhibition) to start contributing.
+Head over to the repository [wit-exhibtion](https://github.com/wit-exhibition/exhibition) to start contributing.

 ### Thank you ♥︎